guilindner/VortexFitting/docs/tutorial.rst

 If you want to update the output format of *vortices.dat*, it should be done in the **output.py** file.

+NB: the *vortices.dat* file is written according to the TecPlot format.
+It contains some auxiliary data, to keep a record of the different parameters used.

 The plot results are handled in the **fitting.py** module.

 Generating a custom Vortex
 --------------------------